MorShow/text-recipe-from-a-video/plan.md

-The command for downloading the data ('participants' parameter could be removed;
+Instruction for downloading the package for Spacy:
-if it was not it should be changed):

-python source/epic_downloader.py --videos --participants ... --output-path 'data/raw'
+python -m spacy download en_core_web_sm